JoelJacobStephen/litxplore/API_TYPE_SYNC_GUIDE.md

 - Don't manually edit `backend/openapi.json`
 - Don't skip Pydantic validation
-- Don't forget to export schema after major changes
+- Don't forget to add `operation_id` when creating new endpoints
+- Don't use snake_case or PascalCase for operation_ids (use camelCase)

 ### For Frontend Developers